You may have a garment that you need to alter but it has bias binding (or edging) along the armhole and/or neckline edge.

 Whenever I am working with chiffon, I like to do the seam ripping from the wrong side of the garment because it is delicate and I have to be careful not to snag any threads while ripping out the seam.

-You’ll realize that the binding will be larger in circumference than the neck edge once the alteration is made, so you’ll have to alter the binding as well as the garment.
+You’ll realize that the binding will be larger in circumference than the neck edge once the alteration is done, so you’ll have to alter the binding as well as the garment.

 The same will be true of the armhole edge once the shoulder seam and the side seams are taken in.